-As a poor Jewish immigrant child (Handler.
-2011: 261), Sapir “could depend on no inherited advantages of birth or position” (Benedict.
-1939: 465).
-He paid his way to higher education through scholarships, studying Germanics and Semitics and eventually falling under the wing of Franz Boas at Columbia in the first decade of the 20th century (Mandelbaum.
-1941: 131, Boas.
-1939: 58).
-Upon receiving his doctorate, Sapir had some difficulty securing a full-time tenured position in an American university.
-As such, in 1910 Sapir with his new wife, Florence Delson (née Zeidelson), moved to Ottawa, where he took up the post of Chief of the Division of Anthropology in the Geological Survey of Canada (Handler.
-1983: 212).
-Sapir stayed in Canada for some 15 years until 1925 when he accepted the position of Associate Professor of Anthropology and Linguistics at the University of Chicago (Swadesh 1939: 134).
-There, Sapir rekindled an interest in Indo-European and Semitic Languages that he would take with him to Yale, where in 1931 he accepted a position as the Sterling Professor of Anthropology and Linguistics (Benedict.
-1939: 468, Siskin.
-1986: 284, Mandelbaum.
-1941: 132).
+As a poor Jewish immigrant (Handler 2011: 261), Sapir “could depend on no inherited advantages of birth or position” (Benedict 1939: 465).
+He paid his way in higher education through scholarships, studying Germanics and Semitics, eventually falling under the wing of Franz Boas at Columbia in the first decade of the twentieth century (Mandelbaum 1941: 131, Boas 1939: 58).
+Upon receiving his doctorate, Sapir had some difficulty securing a full-time tenured position at an American university.
+As such, in 1910, Sapir with his new wife, Florence Delson (née Zeidelson), moved to Ottawa, where he took up the post of Chief of the Division of Anthropology in the Geological Survey of Canada (Handler 1983: 212).
+Sapir remained in Canada until 1925, when he accepted the position of Associate Professor of Anthropology and Linguistics at the University of Chicago (Swadesh 1939: 134).
+There, Sapir rekindled his interest in the Indo-European and Semitic languages, which he would take to Yale, where in 1931 he accepted a position as the Sterling Professor of Anthropology and Linguistics (Benedict 1939: 468, Siskin 1986: 284, Mandelbaum 1941: 132).

-By most accounts Sapir was bored, lonely and frustrated during his fifteen-year sojourn in Canada (Newman.
-1986: 406).
-His wife, Florence, did not take well to the move, and after a long illness passed away in 1924, leaving Edward a widower with three young children to care for.
-Perhaps in a bid to find some solace in the loss of his wife, as well as to assuage feelings of guilt at her passing, Sapir began to consult – and indeed developed a friendship with - the well-known American psychiatrist, Harry Stack Sullivan (Perry.
-1982, Newman.
-1986: 412).
-Sapir remarried in 1926 to a non-Jewish woman named Jean McClenaghan, and had two subsequent children with her, Paul and Jacob David (seemingly named after his ’father who passed in 1931).
-Some scholars see Sapir’s professional interests in psychology and individual personality at Chicago and Yale as being set against this drama of personal loss, professional advancement, and remarriage (Macmillan.
-1989: 201, Darnel.
-1986: 569).
-What also seemed to emerge alongside this Sapir’s interest in psychology was an intellectual investment, not just in Hebrew or Semitics, but in the pressing challenges of identity and assimilation faced by American Jewry in the first decades of the 20th century.
+By most accounts, Sapir was bored, lonely, and frustrated during his fifteen years in Canada (Newman 1986: 406).
+His wife, Florence, did not take well to the move, and after a long illness, she died in 1924, leaving Edward a widower with three young children to care for.
+Perhaps hoping to find some solace from the loss of his wife, as well as to assuage his feelings of guilt at her passing, Sapir began to consult, and indeed developed a friendship with, the well-known American psychiatrist, Harry Stack Sullivan (Perry 1982, Newman 1986: 412).
+In 1926, Sapir remarried, to this time a non-Jewish woman named Jean McClenaghan, and he had two subsequent children with her, Paul and Jacob David (the latter whom was likely named after Sapir’s own father, who died in 1931).
+Some scholars have set Sapir’s professional interest in psychology and individual personality at Chicago and Yale against this drama of personal loss, professional advancement, and remarriage (Macmillan 1989: 201, Darnel 1986: 569).
+Alongside Sapir’s interest in psychology an intellectual investment emerged, not only in Hebrew or Semitics, but also in the pressing challenges of identity and assimilation faced by American Jewry in the first decades of the twentieth century.

-To be sure Sapir’s professional and perhaps personal interest in Jewish life, culture, and politics seemed to predate his move to Chicago.
-In a letter to his friend and colleague Robert Lowie, dated July 5, 1917 Sapir noted,
+Sapir’s professional and perhaps personal interest in Jewish life, culture, and politics appear to predate his move to Chicago.
+In a letter to his friend and colleague Robert Lowie dated July 5, 1917, Sapir wrote,

 Glad you like “The Jewish State Language” Which I personally attach no importance to.
 I had sent it to N.A.
 Review but they said its subject was too remote.
 I don’t find it easy to get around editors!
-I may revise it slightly and send it to the “Jewish Quarterly”, which is a more technical journal then I originally had in mind” (Lowie.
-1965: 24).
+I may revise it slightly and send it to the “Jewish Quarterly”, which is a more technical journal then I originally had in mind.”
+(Lowie 1965: 24)